 Pima Air and Space Museum in Tucson, Arizona

 As the largest air and space museum without U.S. government funding, it offers 80 acres with more than 350 historic aircraft.
-Find 150 aircraft indoors in hangars and the remainder outside.
+There are also 150 aircraft housed in hangars, and the remainder are outside.

-Collection highlights include the SR-71 Blackbird, the U.S. spy craft.
-Also find a Wright flyer, from the Wright Brothers.
-And Air Force One that Lyndon B. Johnson used in the 1950s and 60s.
+Collection highlights include the SR-71 Blackbird, the U.S. spycraft.
+Also, find a Wright flyer from the Wright Brothers.
+The Air Force One that Lyndon B. Johnson used in the 1950s and 60s is also located at Pima.

-The Pima Air and Space Museum offers a boneyards motor coach tour with over 4,000 aircraft at the Davis Monthan Air Force Base.
-Open to all with proper ID and reservations must be made 16 days in advance.
+The Pima Air and Space Museum offers a boneyard motor coach tour with over 4,000 aircraft at the Davis Monthan Air Force Base.
+The tour is open to all with proper ID, and reservations must be made 16 days in advance.

 Palm Springs Air Museum